LarrysGIT/Powershell-Split-File/README.md

 ## Powershell is bad at handling large file?

-It's true, try run `$t = Get-Content SomeFile.large`, powershell will try load the whole file in memory and you will feel why I wrote this script.
+It's true, try run `$t = Get-Content SomeFile.large`, powershell will try load the whole file in memory and you may understand why I wrote this script.

 ## Make it easy.